vishcomestrue/observe-ai-rebuild/README.md

 ### Also check out my first project which I did for a community called 'TechnoPhiles'

  -> Access the site <a href="https://technophilestestingserver.netlify.app/">here</a>

+> I am also learning React JS but have never done a project which I can link here!